Jessica Matassa: Ice sledge hockey

 In 2015, Matassa returned to parasport coming full-circle and rejoining the Windsor Icebullets.
 Encouraged by teammate Ashley Goure, Matassa attended Team Canada's selection camp the following season.

 Matassa was named to Team Canada's Women's National Sledge Hockey team roster for her first time in 2016.

 During her time on the team, she was one of several team members who were vocal about the sport's national governing organization (NGO), Hockey Canada and their minimal support, regard and funding for the Women's Sledge Hockey Team.
 Matassa retired in 2019.

 While competing for Team Canada, Matassa continued training and playing with the Windsor Ice Bullets along with fellow Team Canada member Ashley Goure, and former Team Canada members Genna Norton and Heather Stewart.
 At that time, 2016–2019, the Windsor Icebullets had one of the highest ratios of women to men in the Ontario Sledge Hockey League.

 Personal life

 Matassa was born with spina bifida.
 In 2006, Matassa required surgery to correct Tethered spinal cord syndrome.
 Several serious complications followed requiring 6 additional surgeries within 8 months, including reoccurring Cerebrospinal fluid leaks that ultimately lead to life-threatening Meningitis.
 The initial tethered cord surgery was not successful due to the severity of the tethering of the spinal cord and Matassa would later required a cordectomy.

 In 2009, Matassa earned a private pilot's license.
 An achievement that required Matassa to design, test and have manufactured a set of hand controls, under the review and laws of Transport Canada to operate the rudder and brakes of a Rockwell Commander 112.

-Matassa's common-law partner is Cameron Sinclair.
+Matassa's husband is Cameron Sinclair.
 The two met in 2017 after meeting through common friendships within the Sledge Hockey Community.
+They married in 2022.